Agrarian socialism

+Theory and praxis

+Agrarian socialism is a political ideology combining principles from agrarianism and socialism.
+Agrarian socialism pursues the collectivization of rural populations as opposed to agricultural policies that promote capitalistic farming.
+Agricultural collectivization seeks to contribute to the efficiency and productivity of large-scale farming while mitigating related issues of landlessness or overmigration to urban districts.

-Agrarian socialism is a political ideology that promotes “the equal distribution of landed resources among collectivized peasant villages”.
-This socialist system places agriculture at the center of the economy instead of the industrialization efforts found in urban settings.
-Seen as more progressive in terms of social orientation, many agrarian socialist movements have tended to be rural (with an emphasis on decentralization and non-state forms of collective ownership), locally focused and traditional.
-The emphasis of agrarian socialists is therefore on social control, ownership and utilization of the means of production (such as farms) in a rural society.
-Additionally, principles like community, sharing and local ownership are emphasized under agrarian socialism.
-For instance, in rural communities in post-Soviet Russia “social organization of labor in the peasant household is based upon highly dense networks of mutual trust and interdependences” that diminished the need for manager-employee styles of labor.
+Agrarian socialism emphasizes the social control, ownership, and utilization of the means of production (such as farms) in a rural society.
+Additionally, principles like community, sharing, and local ownership are emphasized under agrarian socialism.
+For instance, in rural communities in post-Soviet Russia, "social organization of labor in the peasant household is based upon highly dense networks of mutual trust and interdependences" that diminished the need for manager-employee styles of labor.
 Nationalist ideology can also be seen coupled with agrarian socialist ideology, sometimes serving as the foundation for peasant-led revolutions.
-For instance, nationalist propaganda from the fledging Chinese communist party during the Sino-Japanese war era, “furthered the mobilization of the masses and helped determine the form this mobilization took”.
+For instance, nationalist propaganda from the fledging Chinese communist party during the Sino-Japanese War era "furthered the mobilization of the masses and helped determine the form this mobilization took."

-A 17th-century movement called the Diggers based their ideas on agrarian communism.
+Europe

+Diggers

+The Diggers, a 17th-century group of religious and political dissidents in England, are associated with agrarian socialism.